-I am a BACP Registered and Accredited Counsellor working in Richmond.
-My experience is varied, and I have spent the last decade assisting clients with differing events in their life ranging from crisis, to a general feeling that something does not quite fit.
+I am a BACP Registered and Accredited Counsellor working in Henley-on-Thames.
+My experience is varied, and I have spent the last eighteen years assisting clients with differing events in their life ranging from crisis, to a general feeling that something does not quite fit.

 I am here to help you understand your own story.
 I offer a confidential non-judgemental space for us to explore your needs.